 Decades of Workers' Compensation Experience in the Central Valley

 Hazardous working conditions are a daily reality for construction workers in a variety of industries.
 This means construction workers have a high risk of sustaining serious injuries that prevent them from working.
 These injuries may be covered by your employer’s workers’ compensation insurance policy.
 Our dedicated legal team at Berry, Smith & Bartell has helped many injured workers recover fair compensation for work-related injuries or illnesses.
-Senior Partner & Founder Wm.
-Todd Berry is a member of the Fresno Bar Association and the Million Dollar Advocates Forum®.
-Partner Jamie L. Smith also advocates on behalf of injured workers and is a member of the California Applicants' Attorneys Association.
+Partner Jamie L. Smith is a member of the California Applicants' Attorneys Association.

 If you were injured in a construction accident, schedule a free consultation with one of our qualified Fresno construction accident lawyers to discuss your claim and determine the legal options available to you.
 There are no upfront costs or fees involved.
 You are not obligated to pay our firm unless we help you recover the compensation you are entitled.